AbilarshViji/EmployeeDatabase/README.md

 If changing from from full time to part time, click the associated radio button.
 If the fields do not change, however your mouse cursor over the ‘Edit’ tab.

-When finished confirm the changes
+When finished confirm the changes.